Things to Do in Ennis

 What’s your pleasure: fast-paced action or relaxing country drive?
 Fun in the sun or a refreshing drink on the patio?
 No matter how you unwind, you’ll find a captivating combination of exciting and rejuvenating things to do in Ennis, Texas.
 Read on to see what this North Texas destination has to offer, then plan your next getaway here.

 Follow the Bluebonnets

 Ennis is the “Official Bluebonnet City of Texas,” and every spring, Ellis County comes alive with the vibrant beauty of Texas’ lovely state flower.
-Armed with your camera and a map from the Ennis Convention and Visitors Bureau, hit the road and follow the famous Bluebonnet Trails, 40-odd miles of wildflower-laden scenery.
+Armed with your camera and a map from the Ennis Welcome Center, hit the road and follow the famous Bluebonnet Trails, 40-odd miles of wildflower-laden scenery.
 For the ultimate experience, check out the Ennis Bluebonnet Trails Festival in April.
 The festival greets visiting bluebonnet hunters with three days of live music, food, arts and crafts, kids’ activities, and more.
-If you’re planning to visit Ennis during bluebonnet season, keep in mind that peak time is in the third week of April.
+If you’re planning to visit Ennis during bluebonnet season, keep in mind that peak time is generally in the third week of April.

 Enjoy Bardwell Lake

 Whether you’re looking to make some waves with your boat, land a trophy bass, or cool off with a refreshing swim, Bardwell Lake is the place to be.
 The 3,500-acre lake has a swim beach, campsites, picnic areas, fishing piers, a marina and boat ramps, covered pavilion, and more.
 Stage your day of fun from the adjacent High View Park on the western shore of the lake, which provides a nice mix of both sun and shade for picnicking, camping, and wildlife watching.